scy-phy/minicps/examples/swat/daniele-notes.md

 ![alt text](block-scheme.png)

-* Each SWaT device is simulated in `mininet` as Linux container.
+* Each device is simulated in `mininet` as Linux container.
 * Tags, sensors value and actuator values are modeled as DB records.
-* I'll use `sqlite3` module from Python stdlib.
+* Use `sqlite3` module from Python stdlib.

+> TODO: use multiprocess or multi-threading from one process inside a
+> container?

 > TODO: use `multiprocesses`, `threading`, `pykka` or `gevent` ?